 Now, like above, wrap the stripe around itself, creating a beautiful rose.
 Secure the peeling’s end and let it dry like the one before.

 Differences I noticed using the two peeling tools

 The differences I noticed are quite big!
 The first rose, made out of the orange peel I removed with a peeler, was more delicate, small and without much of the white stuff of the peel.
 It looks and smells amazing though!

 The second rose looks bigger and more impressive.
 The white of the orange’s peel also really pops out, making the rose a lot more interesting.
 It, too, smells of course amazing!

-Between these two, I think I prefer the second one, because the white makes the rose more beautiful, and it is bigger then the other, making it stand out!
+Between these two, I think I prefer the second one because the white makes the rose more beautiful, and it is bigger than the other, making it stand out!